Find out everything you ever wanted to know about Forest Bathing

 What happens during a Forest Bathing Session?

-Take a watch of this 2-minute video which explains a typical Forest Bathing session:
+Have a look at this 2-minute video which explains a typical Forest Bathing session that focuses on Nature Connection practices.

-Read about what happens in a typical Forest Bathing session here
+Read about what happens in a typical Forest Bathing session for friends or general public here

 Sign up to the mailing list to get priority access to events and keep up with all the latest news, science, tips to try at home and special offers.

-Explore my website to learn more about what I offer, including online and self-paced mindfulness-in-nature courses, regular Forest Bathing sessions across Hampshire and Berkshire, as well as online and in-person corporate events.
+Explore my website to learn more about what I offer, including online and self-paced mindfulness-in-nature courses, regular Forest Bathing sessions across Hampshire and Berkshire, as well as online and in-person corporate events with the wow factor.

 If you are looking for a private booking for a big birthday or hen-do, I can say from experience they work really well too.